Frequently Asked Questions

 VONAGE_PRIVATE_KEY_PATH

 ).
-For production, you will typically provide the content of the private key via a secure environment variable (e.g.,VONAGE_PRIVATE_KEY_CONTENT
+For production, provide the content of the private key via a secure environment variable (e.g.,VONAGE_PRIVATE_KEY_CONTENT

 SDK initialization inindex.js